Procedural Rules, 29 CFR Part 2700

 (d) Proof of service.
 All pleadings and other filed documents shall be accompanied by a certification setting forth the date, method of service, and all contact information used.

-§ 2700.8 Computation of time.
+§ 2700.8 Computation of time

-Unless otherwise provided for in the Act, these rules, or by order, the due date for a pleading or other deadline for party or Commission action (hereinafter “due date”) is determined sequentially as follows:
+Unless otherwise provided for in the Act, these rules, or by order, the due date for a filing or other deadline for party or Commission action (hereinafter “due date”) is determined sequentially as follows:

 (a) Except to the extent otherwise provided herein (see, e.g., §§ 2700.24 and 2700.45), when the period of time prescribed for action is less than 11 days, Saturdays, Sundays, and federal holidays shall be excluded in determining the due date.